• Skip to primary navigation

 Spicy Pan Fried Beef Bao is one delicious dim sum bite filled with tender ground beef, Sichuan Peppercorns, Five Spice and green onions in a delightful delicately pan fried beef bun.
 Gluten Free Recipe Options too!

 You are just going to love these Pan-Fried Beef Bao as they have everything your craving in one delicious bite.
 They are crispy on the outside, delicately bready and light on the inside with a delicious spicy beef and scallion mixture that is going to make your house smell like the BEST Chinese Restaurant.
-Scroll down as we have a step by step video below to show you how to make these delicious little bites of awesomeness.
+Drizzle on a little garlic chili oil to make it extra spicy!

 We know how difficult it is for those that need to stay gluten-free for celiac issues so we have created a bao (bun) dough alternative that is gluten free and gluten free options for the filling too.

-Spicy Pan Fried Beef Bao is a street food treat you can have almost anywhere in Taiwan/China.
-Most generally in Hong Kong, you will find Steamed Pork BBQ buns.
-In Shanghai, you will find Xiao Long Bao (pork water dumplings- steamed).
-In Taiwan, you will see these beef or pork buns that are first steamed and then fried.
 However, our Spicy Pan Fried Beef Bao version is a cross between all these put together.
 We call it the lazy man’s version.
 You can find something very similar in Hong Kong.
 However, ours is a little different as we have added a little Sichuan peppercorns for the chili heads in our family and a little 5 spiced powder for a depth of flavor.

 Why do we call this the lazy man’s Spicy Pan Fried Beef Bao version?
 Perfection is not required while stuffing and closing your Spicy Pan Fried Beef Bao.
 You can be the worst at filling and closing these up and they still turn out fantastic.
-We know you are probably laughing now but when you try to close them for the first time you will see what we mean.
-This recipe is a little more complicated.
-We rated this recipe intermediate for the skill level needed.

 Have you ever watched closely as a skilled team has filled and artfully closed a xiao long bao?
 Quick hands and perfect symmetry.
 How about a street food vendor making and filling a steamed and then pan-fried beef bao?
 Bao means Chinese filled buns, breads or little delicious filled packages of goodness.